 Community Water Plan Components

-This plan is multi-faceted and includes
+This plan is multi-faceted and includes the following:

 - Promoting water conservation and our water neutral development to reduce groundwater extractions

-Educating the community about water planning is key to protecting our groundwater basin, promoting water conservation and developing a supplemental supply.
-A diversified water portfolio is essential to our ability to provide a reliable water supply, adapt to climate change impacts and meet water quality requirements.
+Educating the community about water planning is key to protecting our groundwater basin, promoting water conservation, and developing a supplemental supply.
+A diversified water portfolio is essential to our ability to provide a reliable water supply, adapt to climate change impacts, and meet water quality requirements.
 Planning for our water future will allow us to protect the environment and maintain our community as a wonderful place to live and work.